grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 : A synonym for [soak testing](#soak-test).

 Goja
-: A JavaScript runtime written in Go. k6 uses Goja to enable test scripting in JavaScript.<br/><br/>[Goja repository](https://github.com/dop251/goja)
+: A JavaScript engine written in Go. k6 binaries are embedded with Goja, enabling test scripting in JavaScript.<br/><br/>[Goja repository](https://github.com/dop251/goja)

 Graceful stop
 : A period that lets VUs finish an iteration at the end of a load test.
 Graceful stops prevent abrupt halts in execution.<br/><br/>[Graceful stop reference](/using-k6/scenarios/graceful-stop/)